zhuguangxiang/koala-lang/docs/koala_language.md

 	print('hello, world')
 }
 ```
-Using the below command to compile, it will geneate the suffix `klc` byte code file.
+Using the below command to compile, it will generate the suffix `klc` byte code file.
 > koala -c hello.kl

 This will generate the `hello.klc` file.
 There are two methods to run it.
-One is that the source file can be executed directly, the other is that excuting the `klc` file.
+One is that the source file can be executed directly, the other is that executing the `klc` file.
 - Executing the koala without any arguments, and input is `kl` source file.
 > koala hello.kl
-- Executing the koala without any arugments and input is `klc` byte code file.
+- Executing the koala without any arguments and input is `klc` byte code file.
 > koala hello.klc